What are the opening symptoms of the Thymus Chakra (Higher Heart Chakra)?

 You don’t play the role of yourself or a spectator; instead, you experience the dream as if you were the dream’s owner.

-Additionally, too much energy in this center can lead to victimization, having too much compassion, accepting unacceptable behavior, martyrdom, overly empathetic, and you can lose your grounding on the practical, mundane level.
+Too much energy in this center can lead to victimization, having too much compassion, accepting unacceptable behavior, martyrdom, overly empathetic, and you can lose your grounding on the practical, mundane level.

 An underactive Thymus chakra implies your inability to express emotions, lack of compassion, lack of self-acceptance, fear of spirituality or higher spiritual realities, feeling betrayed or bitter, inability to accept certain situations and/or people, or self-centeredness.